 In the middle of it all stood Darkstar.
 Shi'd lost hir belt pouch but shi still carried the bat.
 Ragged cuts, probably inflicted by broken glass, crisscrossed hir torso and flanks.
 The left side of hir face was badly swollen.
 Blood matted the fur around hir muzzle and on hir forepaws.
 On the floor in front of hir lay one last Terran, a particularly large specimen but now reduced to a bloody, ragged mess.
 One of his legs had been severely damaged; he used the other and his arms to inch away from Darkstar but shi paced slowly after him to maintain hir position.

 "I never said how much I appreciate what you've done here," Darkstar was saying in a breathy, sibilant voice.
 "Finally I get to... be myself.
 Let go.
 I don't have to worry about what people think.
 Who I might hurt."
 Shi bent forward, hir lips drawing back from hir teeth.
 "I don't have to pretend that I don't fantasize about taking all of you, your bitches and your brats too, and slitting their throats just to watch them flop around like landed fish while they bleed out."
 Shi chuckled.
-"I want to thank you in advance for the pleasure I'll feel while pounding your head into a smear of blood and brains."
+"I want to thank you in advance for the pleasure I'll feel listening to your skull crack like an egg.
+Watching your brains splash all over the floor like the guts of a squashed bug."
 The bat came up, ever so slowly.

 "Darkstar," Goldfur said.

 Calmly as ever Darkstar backed and turned, swiftly but precisely, keeping the bat close to hir body.
 "Hello Goldfur," shi said.
 Hir voice sounded entirely normal but the icy, terrible light blazed in hir eyes.
 "Glad you could make it.
 I'm just... finishing up."